-Students have access to three teacher-led lessons each week and additional learning activities.
-Lessons are delivered via our Canvas learning management system (QLearn).
+Students have access to direct instruction lessons each week and additional learning activities.
+Lessons are delivered via our Canvas learning management system.
 Students are also expected to undertake independent study to complete tasks and assessment in accordance with the Interactive Work Rate Calendar in the QLearn course.
 Course materials can be accessed in the learning management system.